PipedreamHQ/pipedream/docs/docs/quickstart/add-data-to-google-sheets/README.md

 Then **Deploy** and make a request to your workflow endpoint to validate your changes.

 Next, select the most recent event and inspect the exports for `steps.get_iss_position`.
-You can see that the `timestamp` field returned by the API is not a friendly, human-readable date/time:
+We can see that the `timestamp` field returned by the API is not a friendly, human-readable date/time:

 ![image-20210522184612723](./image-20210522184612723.png)

-Let's fix that by using the `luxon` npm package to transform the timestamp into a value that is human-readable and that Google Sheets will interpret as a date/time.
+Let's fix that by using the `luxon` npm package to transform the timestamp into a value that is human-readable — and one that Google Sheets will interpret as a date/time.
 Based on a quick Google Search, the date/time format expected by Google Sheets is `yyyy-MM-dd HH:mm:ss`.

 Click the **+** button to add a new step after `steps.get_iss_position` and select **Run Node.js code**.